ozairs/apiconnect-install/README.md

  * b.
 Register a gateway service, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/config_gateway.html)
  * c.
 Register an analytics service, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/config_analytics.html)
  * d.
 Register a portal service, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/config_portal.html)
  * e.
 Associate an analytics service with a gateway service, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/associate_analytics.html)
  * f.
 Configure the default gateway service for each catalog, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/task_cmc_config_catalogDefaults.html)
  * g.
 Configure a provider organization account, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.cmc.doc/create_organization.html)

  5. Perform the following steps in the API Manager (https://manager.ozairs.fyre.ibm.com/manager)
   * a.
 Configure the portal for the catalog, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.devportal.doc/tapim_tutorial_creating_portal.html)
   * b.
-Using the Develop tab in the Sandbiox catalog, create an API, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.toolkit.doc/task_editor_using_editor.html)
+Using the Develop tab in the Sandbox catalog, create an API, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.toolkit.doc/task_editor_using_editor.html)
   * c.
 Publish the API into the Gateway, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.toolkit.doc/tapic_publish_api_offline.html)
   * d.
 Test the API using any tool or built-in API Assembly test tool, see [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.toolkit.doc/task_toolkit_testing.html)

 ## 1.6.
 Install the Blue API Connect Stack

 1. Repeat steps 1 and 2 from the [previous section] or run the build script to create a Blue stack.

 2. Since the Blue stack will be restored from the Green stack, you do NOT need to perform steps 3-5.

-Note: You will need to manually edit the `/etc/hosts` file on the Kubernetes host machine(s) if you want to access the consoles since the Blue stack usees the same hostnames as the Green stack but different IP addresses.
+Note: You will need to manually edit the `/etc/hosts` file on the machine(s) where you are running apicup and the web browser if you want to access the console since the Blue stack uses the same hostnames as the Green stack but different IP addresses.

 ## 1.7.
 Perform the Backup from Green API Connect Stack